matrix-org/matrix-spec-proposals/README.md

 Some tips for MSC writing:

-* Please wrap your lines to 80 characters maximum (some small leeway is OK).
+* Please wrap your lines to 120 characters maximum.
   This allows readers to review your markdown without needing to horizontally scroll back and forth.
 Many markdown text editors have this a feature.
 * If you are referencing an existing endpoint in the spec, or another MSC, it